adamjarret/react-terraform-starter-kit/README.md

 There [has been discussion](https://github.com/hashicorp/terraform/issues/2834) of how best to determine the exact minimal permissions needed for Terraform to apply a given configuration, but the issues involved are complex.
-The simplest approach is to run terraform with credentials that have been granted full access to all required AWS products.
+**The simplest approach is to run terraform with credentials that have been granted full access to all required AWS products**.
 It's up to you to find the appropriate balance of convenience and security.
 For example, one approach is to have multiple Terraform configurations (ex. one to create and one to destroy) that can separate permissions so one role does not have too much power.